Menu Home

 • SEA will pursue a Leadership in Energy and Environmental Design (LEED) Silver certification with the C Concourse Expansion project.

 The Port is also committed to advancing equity and addressing contracting disparities by increasing the utilization of women- and minority-owned business enterprise (WMBE) and other disadvantaged firms.
-The project is targeting 15% WMBE utilization for its design work with Miller Hull and Woods Bagot as well as 20% for construction management with Jacobs.
+The project is targeting 15 percent WMBE utilization for its design work with The Miller Hull Partnership and Woods Bagot as well as 20 percent for construction management with Jacobs.

 Timeline